marcaube/marcaube.github.io/_drafts/entities-domain-and-models.md

+---
+layout: post
+title: Domain objects and code organization
+meta: More elaborate answer on code and bundles arrangement
+---

 *5 minutes read*

 A few days – or was it weeks – ago, I answered hastily to [a question](https://groups.google.com/forum/#!topic/symfony2/tPjJ6UF_oZk) on the Symfony2 Google Group.
 The question is simple but the answer is not : How do your organise your code in a Symfony project?